acrimi/AndroidUtils/README.md

 # AndroidUtils

 A utility library for simplifying common tasks in Android development.
-The library is split between three packages to help reduce unnecessary dependencies, with a core module and additional databinding and location modules for more specialized utilities.
+The library is split between three modules to help reduce unnecessary dependencies, with a `core` module and additional `databinding` and `location` modules for more specialized utilities.

 ## Installation

-To start using the library, include the core module in your gradle project:
+To start using the library, include the `core` module in your gradle project:

 ```gradle
 repositories {